codenoid/file-server/README.md

 # File Server

-Multi-source file server built for hyperscale cutting-edge era
+Multi-source file server, actually this is for my private use, i need to serve from 15TB+ files and google storage public url on single link

 ## Installation